442nd Regimental Combat Team (RCT)

 In Fall 1944, the unit fought its most famous battle, “The Rescue of the Lost Battalion” in the French Vosges Mountains.
 After five days of constant fighting, the 442nd suffered more than 400 casualties in order to save 211 soldiers of the 1st Battalion, 141st Regiment who had been cut off and surrounded by the enemy.
-The Army has designated this rescue as among the top 10 battles ever fought.
+The Army has designated this rescue as among the top 10 battles in U.S. Army history.

-In April 1945, the 522nd Field Artillery Battalion separated from the 442nd RCT to join the Seventh Army’s push into Germany and liberated at least one sub-camp in the Dachau concentration camp complex and freed thousands of Jews by intercepting the Dachau death march.
+In March 1945, the 522nd Field Artillery Battalion separated from the 442nd RCT to join the Seventh Army’s push into Germany and liberated a French Army POW camp, at least one sub-camp in the Dachau concentration camp complex and freed thousands of Jews by intercepting the Dachau death march.

 The remainder of the 442nd RCT returned to Italy and was assigned to the 92nd Division on the German Gothic Line, where Allied assaults for over five months had failed.
-On April 5, the 442nd RCT was mobilized to break the German defensive line and by scaling a steep 3,000-foot mountainside in the cover of darkness, launched a successful surprise attack at dawn.
+On April 5, the 442nd RCT launched what was intend as a decoy attack to help the 5th Army breakthrough the center of the German Gothic Line.
+Scaling a steep 3,000-foot mountainside in the cover of darkness, the Nisei launched a successful surprise attack at dawn.
+Not satisfied, they continued to attack and by 14 April what had been ordered as a decoy had broken the western flank of the Gothic Line.
 On May 2, 1945, the German Army in Italy surrendered.

 To this day, the 442nd RCT, for its size and length of service, is the most decorated combat unit in the history of the United States Army.